josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 ## LLC Board Director Limit {#term-limit}

 A director may serve no more than two consecutive terms, with at least one full term prior to the start of any additional terms.
 This is to ensure a healthy regular introduction of new ideas and energy onto the Board, and to mitigate any potential long-term risk of ossification or conflict.
-The only exception is if a Director role is occupied by the IETF Chair ex officio, since that person’s service is governed instead by the term lengths established in RFC 7437, Section 3.4.
+The only exception is if a Director role is occupied by the IETF Chair ex officio, since that person’s service is governed instead by the term lengths established in {{RFC-7437}}, Section 3.4.

 ## LLC Board Director Removal {#director-removal}

 Directors may be removed with or without cause.
-Of the seated Directors, with the exception of the Director subject to the vote of removal, the vote in favor of removal must be unanimous.
+Of the seated Directors, with the exception of the Director subject to the vote of removal, the vote in favor of removal must be at least one fewer than unanimous.
+Directors may also be removed via the IETF recall process defined in {{RFC-7437}}, Section 7.

 ## Filling a LLC Board Director Vacancy {#director-vacancy}